 Research-related expenses are covered by the Research Training Support Grant (RTSG), which is awarded on the basis of student need.
 It is a flexible fund that can be used to support a wide range of research activities, materials and other costs, as long as they are essential to the satisfactory completion of the doctoral thesis.
-It can be used to support:
+For example, it can be used to support:

-study visits in the UK or overseas, e.g. archival research, interviews, fieldwork;
+study visits in the UK or overseas, e.g. for archival research, interviews, fieldwork;

-conference attendance in the UK or overseas, if giving a paper;
+conference attendance in the UK or overseas, if presenting your doctoral research;

-other research costs, e.g. archival materials or books that are otherwise not readily accessible, costs associated with laboratory analysis.
+other research costs or materials, e.g. digitised archival materials, books that are otherwise not readily accessible, costs associated with laboratory analysis.

 Applications will be considered four times a year.
 Upcoming deadlines:

 Full award, fees-only, full-time and part-time OOC DTP award holders are eligible to apply.